ugrylmz/MoodTracker/README.md

-# React Native Mood Tracker App
+# Mood Tracker App

-## Introduction

-This project is a React Native application developed using TypeScript.
-It's designed as a mood tracking app, allowing users to log and monitor their moods over time.
-This README provides an overview of the project's features and instructions for setting up and running the app.
+This is a simple mobile application for tracking your mood over time.
+It allows users to select a mood from a predefined list and optionally add notes to each mood entry.

-## Features
+## New Features

-- **Mood Picker Component**: A feature allowing users to select their mood, implemented in `MoodPicker.tsx`.
-This component uses emoji representations for different moods and is styled using flexbox for optimal layout.
+- Added swipe-to-delete functionality for mood items in the `MoodItemRow` component.
+- Implemented gesture handling and scrolling functionality in the `History` screen by adding `GestureHandlerRootView` and `ScrollView` components.
+- Added animation to the Save button in the `MoodPicker` component using the `react-native-reanimated` library.
+- Enabled layout animation on Android devices in the `App` component.
+- Added support for adding notes to selected moods in the `MoodPicker` component.

-- **Bottom Tabs Navigation**: Implemented in `BottomTabs.navigator.tsx`, this feature facilitates navigation between the Home, History, and Analytics screens using a bottom tab navigation pattern.
+- Improved tab bar styling and added icons for the Home, History, and Analytics screens in the `BottomTabs.navigator` component.

-- **Home Screen**: The central screen of the app, where users can interact with the Mood Picker component.

-- **History Screen**: A screen that displays the user's mood history.
+## Screens

+### Home Screen

+The Home screen displays a background image and allows users to select their current mood from a predefined list.

+### History Screen

+The History screen shows a list of mood entries, with the most recent entries displayed first.
+Users can swipe left on a mood item to delete it.

+### Analytics Screen

-- **Analytics Screen**: This screen provides analytical insights into the user's mood trends over time.
+The Analytics screen provides insights and visualizations based on the user's mood data over time.

-- **App Navigation**: The app includes a `NavigationContainer` and a `BottomTabsNavigator`, enhancing user navigation experience.

 ## Setup and Installation